 - Some fundraising or purchase of services that benefit the residence hall community and that is done in connection with a residence hall program/activity may be permitted.
 Residence hall directors shall review and approve these activities.

 The Iowa Smokefree Air Act prohibits smoking anywhere on campus property, both inside buildings and outside.
 Smoking in vehicles parked on college property is also prohibited.
-Smoking is only allowed on public streets and on public sidewalks within city easement.
+Smoking is allowed only on public streets and on public sidewalks within city easement.
+Violation of the Smokefree Air Act is subject to monetary fines of $50 per occurrence.
 Hookahs are not permitted on college property.
 Chewing tobacco is permitted only in student rooms and outdoors.

 Visitation hours in the residence halls are 8 a.m.-1 a.m.
 Members of the opposite sex may be on a floor and in student rooms only during these hours.
 Guests — students and non-students of the same sex — may visit for a maximum of 72 hours at any one time.
+Non-students aren’t permitted to stay on campus longer than three consecutive nights, even if that guest changes his/her host.
+Visitors should be accompanied by their host at all times and should never have direct access to buildings or rooms through the use of Student ID cards or room keys.
 Wartburg College reserves the right to revoke visitation rights for specific hosts or visitors when the policy is abused and/or the visitation is negatively impacting the living-learning environment.
 Main lounges in the residence halls are not subject to these hours.
 Floors/houses may choose to restrict hours further (see Guest Policy).

 Waterbeds or water furnishings are not allowed due to safe weight-load regulations.